meiyou10/verbose-octo-carnival/README.md

 Commit 20 - local

 change in GitHub
-change in GitHub - will generate conflict
+change in local repository - will definitely generate some conflict (conflict solved) change in GitHub - will generate conflict (conflict solved)